-Ondo court remands footballer who butchered Ex-lover
+Ondo court remands footballer who butchered ex-lover

 By Dayo Johnson, Akure

-An Akure Chief Magistrate Court, in Ondo state, has ordered the remand in prison of a 45 year old footballer, Bankole Oginni, who allegedly killed his ex-lover, Bosede Adejoro and removed her intestines and womb.
+An Akure Chief Magistrates’ Court, in Ondo State, has ordered the remand in prison of a 45- year old footballer, Bankole Oginni, who allegedly killed his ex-lover, Bosede Adejoro and removed her intestines and womb.

 Oginni, a civil servant and staff of the Public Compliant Commission, in Akure, was charged to court by the police for murder.

-Akintimehin alleged that the defendant murdered and cut the body of the 45-year-old victim, Bosede Adejoro.

-The offence, according to him, contravanes Section 320 of the Criminal Code Law of Ondo State, 2006.
+The offence, according to him, contravenes Section 320 of the Criminal Code Law of Ondo State, 2006.

 When the charge was read to the defendant, the court did not take his plea for want of jurisdiction.